nfalquet/thunderbird-openpgp/jekyll/index.md

 **Default state**

-When opening the composer, encryption if turned on by default depending on various heuristics:
+When opening the composer, encryption is turned on by default depending on various heuristics:

 - If the account is configured to **Encrypt automatically if possible**.